A destination to add to your list this summer: The Hollywood Casino at Charles Town Races

 Sportsbook offers you the chance to bet on a wide variety of both professional and collegiate sports, all while playing traditional casino games like poker and roulette.
 Don’t forget to spend your money wisely by signing up for the casino’s “mychoice” program — or the “myheroes” program if you’re active-duty military, a veteran, or a first responder.

-“That’s gonna get you a new-member offer, so you’re gonna get some free play just for giving us your email address and signing up for the program … You can earn points for the mychoice program through anything that you’re doing on-site, whether you’re just eating, dining,” said Jamie Brown, vice president of marketing.
+“That’s going to get you a new-member offer, so you’re going to get some free play just for giving us your email address and signing up for the program … You can earn points for the mychoice program through anything that you’re doing on-site, whether you’re just eating, dining,” said Jamie Brown, vice president of marketing.

 When you’re ready to get some food there are plenty of places to go, no matter what you’re in the mood for.